-The mission of the Mississippi Office of Capital Post-Conviction Counsel (Office) is to provide effective legal representation to indigent inmates on death row in state capital post-conviction proceedings.
+The mission of the Mississippi Office of Capital Post-Conviction Counsel (Office) is to provide effective legal representation to indigent inmates on death row in state capital post-conviction proceedings and ancillary matters impacting an inmate's conviction or death sentence.
+This mission statement accords with the agency's enabling statute.